Skip to content

 Animal Farm, George Orwell

-The character’s that the story depict are humanlike in their form and way of being (recall the etymology of anthropomorphism meaning, “of human form”).
+The characters in the story are humanlike in their form and way of being (recall the etymology of anthropomorphism, meaning “of human form”).
 Old Major in Animal Farm exhibits or possesses the same traits and behaviours that we do as humans, albeit in the story.
-The takeaway point is personification occurs when figurative language describes nonhuman things as though they were human.
+The takeaway point is that personification occurs when figurative language describes nonhuman things as though they were human.

 Anthropomorphism in literature and media